ccll/meteor-spiderable-ui-router/README.md

 mrt add spiderable-ui-router
 ```

-Then you are good to go, the package will automatically hook into ngMeteor and angular-ui-router.
+Then you are good to go.
+The package will automatically hook into ngMeteor and angular-ui-router.

 If you like to use angular bridges other than ngMeteor, you need to setup the hook manually, which is easy.
 Just add following code to global scope of your client code:
 ```